Augus1217/Chinese-Chess/README.md

 *   **Powerful AI Engine**: Integrated with the specialized [Pikafish for Xiangqi](https://github.com/official-pikafish/Pikafish) engine for a challenging gameplay experience.
 *   **Cross-Platform Support**: Runs on both Windows and Linux.
-*   **Smart Performance Optimization**: The application automatically detects your CPU architecture to enable the corresponding optimized engine version.
+*   **Smart Performance Optimization**(Windows): The application automatically detects your CPU architecture to enable the corresponding optimized engine version.
 *   **Multi-language Support**: Includes interfaces in Traditional Chinese, English, and Vietnamese.

 ### 🛠️ Tech Stack